Duncan Hines: Entrepreneurial career

 By 1953, Hines sold the right to use his name and the title of his book to Roy H. Park to form Hines-Park Foods, which licensed the name to a number of food-related businesses.
 The cake mix license was sold to Nebraska Consolidated Mills in Omaha, Nebraska, which developed and sold the first Duncan Hines cake mixes.

 In 1957, Nebraska Consolidated Mills sold the cake mix business to the U.S. consumer products company Procter & Gamble.
 The company expanded the business to the national market and added a series of related products.

 Also in 1957, Hines appeared as a guest challenger on the TV panel show To Tell the Truth.

-Hines died of lung cancer in 1959, 11 days short of what would have been his 79th birthday.
-He was buried in Fairview Cemetery in Bowling Green, Kentucky, in the same series of Hines family plots as Thomas Hines.
+Hines died of lung cancer at his home in Bowling Green on March 15, 1959, at the age of 78.
+He was buried in Fairview Cemetery in Bowling Green, at the same series of Hines family plots as Thomas Hines.

-Today
+Legacy

-The Duncan Hines brand is now owned by Conagra Brands, the current name for Nebraska Consolidated Mills, which was the original owner of the brand.
+The Duncan Hines brand is owned by Conagra Brands, the name for Nebraska Consolidated Mills, which was the original owner of the brand.
 Conagra reacquired the brand through its acquisition, in 2018, of Pinnacle Foods which bought it from Procter & Gamble in 1997.

-Hines is widely honored in his hometown of Bowling Green, and a portion of U.S. Route 31W north of the city was named the Duncan Hines Highway after his death.
+Hines is honored in his hometown of Bowling Green, and a portion of U.S. Route 31W north of the city was named the Duncan Hines Highway after his death.
 A museum exhibit at Western Kentucky University's Kentucky Museum in Bowling Green showcases Duncan Hines.